aminrezagh/pump-selection-toolkit/README.md

 ## Features

-- Comprehensive database of mechanical data for more than 500 pump tags.
+- Comprehensive database of mechanical data for more than 500 pump tags
-- Easy-to-use UI facilitates advanced search through more than 40 operational data such as Q, H, Liquid, Seal Plan, Material, NPSH, Power, GAD, etc.
+- Easy-to-use UI facilitates advanced search through more than 40 operational data
 - Mechanical Seal Plan and Material Class suggestions based on liquid type and operating temperature
 - Automatic API type selection from Q and H
 - Automatic estimation of impeller diameter and efficiency from Q and H